 Which school do you want to support?

-Attracting talented people to the teaching profession in sufficient numbers has long been difficult in California.
+Attracting talented people to the teaching profession is difficult in California.

-Most teachers are women.
-In elementary grades, nearly nine out of every ten teachers is a woman.
-In high schools, this ratio is lower — six out of ten.
-Eight out of ten teachers are white.
+It probably won't surprise you to hear that 3/4 of public school teachers in America are women.
+The ratio varies with grade level.
+In elementary grades, nearly nine out of every ten teachers is a woman, with an even higher fraction in the earliest grades.
+In high schools, the ratio is lower — about 2/3 of teachers are women.

 Nearly 90% of teachers in elementary grades are women